dotnet/runtimelab/src/docs/binding-enums.md

 I've been in contact with the C# team to encourage that whatever form unions take we can hook this into as cleanly as possible.
 To this end, I feel it's important to have an approach which is "fast track/abstract" which means that there will be a native C# implementation that works with C# syntax in a way that's performant, but also a way to make a non-native implementation operate with the supporting C# syntax.
 This precedent already exists in C# in `foreach`: if you use `foreach` on an array you get a fast-track implementation.
 If you use `foreach` on an `IEnumerable<T>` you get a functional, but less efficient version, but from the user's point of view it operates the same.

-One way to achieve that is to mark the enum implementation with attributes to inform the compiler of it's purpose:
+One way to achieve that is to mark the enum implementation with attributes to inform the compiler of its purpose:

 ```csharp
 [UnionImplementation(typeof(SomeEnumCase))]